-Subject to certain conditions, three corporate shareholders (the "Guarantors"), including ITC Corp. (note 10), had each agreed to provide a standby guarantee (the "Standby Commitment") to purchase such common shares that were available to be purchased, but not otherwise subscribed for, that would have resulted in a minimum of 1,552,044 common shares being issued under the rights offering.
-As the rights offering was over-subscribed, the Guarantors were not required to fulfill their respective obligations under the Standby Commitment.
+On April 30, 2015, the Company completed an offering of shares by way of a rights offering for 1,552,044 common shares (the "2015 Rights Offering") at \$2.26 per common share for gross proceeds of \$3,507,620, and net proceeds of \$3.4 million.
+Subject to certain conditions, three corporate shareholders (the "2015 Guarantors"), including PT International, had each agreed to provide a standby guarantee (the "2015 Standby Commitment") to purchase such common shares that were available to be purchased, but not otherwise subscribed for, that would have resulted in a minimum of 1,552,044 common shares being issued under the 2015 Rights Offering.
+As the 2015 Rights Offering was over-subscribed, the 2015 Guarantors were not required to fulfill their respective obligations under the 2015 Standby Commitment.